Support our Nonprofit Magazine!

 The truth is, even if the choices someone in recovery makes during a meal aren’t in line with their own recovery, confronting them about it at a social gathering is not the answer.

-6. Avoid topics related to dieting, weight loss, and nutritional restrictions
+6. Avoid topics related to dieting, weight loss, and dietary restrictions

-Diet and weight loss talk is so ingrained in our culture, that I believe people don’t even notice when they are doing it.
+Diet and weight loss talk are so ingrained in our culture, that I believe people don’t even notice when they are doing it.
 However, these topics — in addition to being incredibly boring and overplayed — can be incredibly harmful to anyone recovering from an eating disorder.

 Similar to body comments, weight or diet comments can be anxiety-provoking and even triggering.

 This includes talks about nutritional restrictions (think “going dairy-free” “avoiding gluten” etc.) and food-fear talk (“dairy is so harmful” “gluten is the devil” “sugar will kill us all”).

 In recovery, we often learn about intuitive or mindful eating.
-The main principals for this approach are to: 1.
+The main principles for this approach are to 1.
 Eat when you are hungry 2.
 Eat whatever your body craves (nothing off limits) 3.
 Stop when you are full.

-7. Don’t single anyone in with an eating disorder out
+7. Don’t single out anyone who may be recovering from an eating disorder

 While you may mean well, avoid singling out anyone who you know is in eating disorder recovery.
 Do what you can to make the event as comfortable and welcoming as possible for them, yes, but avoid singling them out or making them feel as though you are making special accommodations for their circumstances.

-On the same note, don’t assume that everyone else in attendance knows they are in recovery just because you do.
+On the same note, don’t assume that everyone else in attendance knows they are in eating disorder recovery just because you do.

 There are ways to show your care about and support them without explicitly discussing someone’s recovery.
 Save these conversations for a time that isn’t so stressful (i.e. not during a large gathering) and when others aren’t around.#7 Don't single anyone out who you think is recovering from an eating disorder Click To Tweet

 8. Lastly, show that you care and are available (and even say it)